ArachisH/HabKit/README.md

 * .NET Framework 4.0+

 ## Getting Started
-`(Skip this section if you're cool, onto the list of arguments for you)`
+This section is for people who've never used a command line tool before, proceed to the next section for a table for available [arguments](https://github.com/ArachisH/HabBit#arguments).

-First things first, download and unzip the latest release somewhere accessible on your computer, excluding your recycle bin.
+Download, and extract the latest release somewhere accessible on your computer, excluding your recycle bin.
 You can find the latest release here: https://github.com/ArachisH/HabBit/releases

 I'll assume you extracted it onto your desktop under a folder named **HabBit**, so with that, let's start up the command prompt.